bchadburn/computer-vision/README.md

    It's likely to have a more reliable model, more images and examples would be useful given the high variability between images and low validation count.

 4. Review data augmentations: With more time.
 I would be helpful to review different data augmentation methods and values.
 Given the variability in our images, more aggressive augmentation could be added.
+Tjhe script check_augmentation.py file can be used for manually exploring how specific augmentation parameters will modify the image.
+Typically its best to keep augmentations similar to images the model will need to be able to predict on.

 5. Hyper-parameter tuning, and fiddling with different architectures could also be useful, but I'd first start with business requirements and understanding the current limitations of the existing model.